Mostafa-HEH/alx-higher_level_programming/0x08-python-more_classes/README.md

 	- All your files must be executable
 	- The length of your files will be tested using wc

-Task 0: Write an empty class Rectangle that defines a rectangle:
+Task 0: Write an empty class Rectangle that defines a rectangle.
-Task 1: Update as requirements
+Task 1: Set/Get privite methods width and height.
+Task 2: Add public instance area and perimeter.